Adaptively Clustering Neighbor Elements for Image-Text Generation

-As is shown in Figure~\ref{fig:fig3}, we apply the ACF to build the vision encoder and language decoder.
+As is shown in Figure~\ref{fig:architecture}, we apply the ACF to build the vision encoder and language decoder for IC and VQA.
 Compared to the classic Transformer, our ACF introduces clustering-restrained attention head.
-Specifically, in encoder, we calculate a 2-D clustering matrix $\bm{C}$ (cf. Eq.~\eqref{equ:equ_M2D1}) to softly cluster the elements for carrying Self-ATT.
-Similarly, in decoder, the attention head is revised with the 1-D $\bm{C}$ (cf. Eq.~\eqref{equ:equ_M3}).
-The output of this encoder-decoder is used to calculate the word distributions $\bm{Z}$.
+Specifically, in the encoder, we calculate a 2-D clustering matrix $\bm{C}$ (cf. Eq.~\eqref{equ:equ_M2D1}) to softly cluster the elements for carrying Self-ATT.
+Similarly, in the decoder, the attention head is revised with the 1-D $\bm{C}$ (cf. Eq.~\eqref{equ:equ_M3}).

-To train our IC model, we optimize the model by minimizing the cross-entropy loss and maximizing the Reinforcement learning (RL)~\cite{rennie2017self} reward.
+To further improve the quality of IC, we employ Reinforcement learning (RL)~\cite{rennie2017self}.
+Specifically, we optimize the model by minimizing the cross-entropy loss and maximizing the RL reward.
 First, we train the model by minimizing the cross-entropy loss:

 where $\bm{Z}^*$ is the ground-truth captions.
 Then, we further train the model by minimizing the negative reward: